-Figure A 6.6 Monthly Northern Hemisphere trend in HFC-134a estimated from Mace Head observations (blue line).
+Figure A 6.7 Monthly Northern Hemisphere trend in HFC-134a estimated from Mace Head observations (blue line).
 Red line denotes the annual trend.
 Data under grey shading are not yet ratified.

-Figure A 6.6 shows the Northern Hemisphere baseline atmospheric concentration of HFC-134a from 1995 onwards.
-The baseline trend is monotonic and positive, in 2016 the baseline increased by 6.5 ppt.
+Figure A 6.7 shows the Northern Hemisphere background atmospheric concentration of HFC-134a from 1994 onwards.
+The background trend is monotonic and positive, in 2018 the background increased by 6.2 ppt.

-Figure A 6.7 Verification of the UK emission inventory estimates for HFC-134a in Gg yr-1 from 1990.
+Figure A 6.8 Verification of the UK emission inventory estimates for HFC-134a in Gg yr-1 from 1990.
 GHGI estimates are shown in black.
-InTEM (MHD-only, 3-year) estimates are shown in brown (1σ uncertainty in yellow).
-InTEM (DECC, 2-year) estimates are shown in red.
+InTEM (MHD-only, 3-year) estimates are shown in blue ($\pm 1\sigma$).
+InTEM (DECC, 12-mth) estimates are shown in orange ($\pm 1\sigma$).

-Figure A 6.7 shows the InTEM and GHGI emission estimates for the UK for HFC-134a for the period 1990 onwards.
+Figure A 6.8 shows the InTEM and GHGI emission estimates for the UK for HFC-134a for the period 1990 onwards.
 The GHGI shows a stronger increase in emission compared to the InTEM estimates.
-The InTEM estimates have risen at about 70% of the rate of the GHGI.
-Throughout the time series there is poor magnitude, but good trend, agreement between the GHGI and InTEM, with the InTEM estimates consistently about 70% of the GHGI estimates and well outside both uncertainty ranges.
-A similar result is obtained when the TAC observations are included (from 2013) within InTEM.
+The InTEM estimates have risen at about 60% of the rate of the GHGI.
+Throughout the time series the trend agreement between the GHGI and InTEM is good but the InTEM estimates are consistently about 50-60% of the GHGI estimates, a difference well outside both uncertainty ranges.
+A similar InTEM result is obtained when the TAC observations are included (from 2013).